-The assessment process began in October 2017 with a gathering of a regional coalition of representatives from regional public health counties (Blue Earth, Brown, Waseca, Le Sueur, Faribault, Martin and Watonwan counties), Statewide Health Improvement Program (SHIP) staff from Brown, Nicollet, Le Sueur, Waseca, Blue Earth County, Faribault and Martin counties, Minnesota Department of Health, Allina Health, United District Hospital and MCHS.
-This coalition came together as an initial group to identify ways to collaborate during the assessment process and on future initiatives.
+The assessment process began in October 2017 with a gathering of a regional coalition with representatives from regional public health counties (Blue Earth, Brown, Waseca, Le Sueur, Nicollet, Faribault, Martin and Watonwan counties), Statewide Health Improvement Program (SHIP) staff from Brown, Nicollet, Le Sueur and Waseca counties; Blue Earth, Faribault and Martin counties; Minnesota Department of Health, Allina Health, United District Hospital and MCHS.
+This initial coalition came together to identify ways to collaborate during the assessment process and on future initiatives.

-This group reached out to the Minnesota State University-Mankato Health Science department to help with collecting and analyzing data.
-Dr. Joseph Visker led this effort for our 12 regional counties.
+This group reached out to the Minnesota State University, Mankato Health Science department to help collect and analyze data.
+Joseph Visker, PhD, Minnesota State University, Mankato, led the data collection and analysis for our 12 counties.
 Data was pulled from a variety of publicly available sources.
 The full data report and all sources are available in the Southern Minnesota Needs Assessment (Appendix A) prepared by Dr. Visker.

-Community input boards were used to get a pulse on the communities we serve.
-They included 10 areas of health concern: health care access; chronic disease; safety; environment; stress, anxiety and depression; sleep; physical exercise; healthy foods (access or cost); tobacco, alcohol or drugs; and lack of a support system.
-Each participant was given two sticky flags and asked to put the flags on the top-two health concerns affecting them and/or their families.

-The community input boards targeted events that serve traditionally underrepresented, medically underserved, low-income and minority populations or have representation from these groups.
-Examples of these events include Project Community Connect, Community Fiesta in St. Peter, VINE Faith in Action, Nicollet County WIC and more.
-At nine events in Blue Earth and Nicollet counties in 2018, 453 people provided their input.
+Community input boards were used at community events to get a pulse on the communities we serve.
+These boards included 10 areas of health concern: Health care access; chronic disease; safety; environment; stress, anxiety and depression; sleep; physical exercise; healthy foods (access or cost); tobacco, alcohol or drugs; and lack of a support system.
+Each participant was given two sticky flags and asked to put them on the top-two health concerns affecting them and/or their families.
+The community input boards were used at events that serve traditionally underrepresented, medically underserved, low-income and minority populations or have representation from those groups to provide input.
+Examples include the St. James Community Stakeholder Breakfast and the Multicultural Fiesta.
+In 2018, 93 people provided their input at three Watonwan County events.